geveh/GLOFsize/README.md

 - "regional_trends_gs_mb.pdf" (A two-panel figure, each consisting of regional panels showing the trend in ice-dam and moraine-and bedrock-dam failures)
 - "Global_ice_moraine.pdf" (Figure showing the grand mean of trends in ice-dammed and supraglacial lakes, and moraine- and bedrock-dammed lakes between 1990 and 2023)
 - "Regional_trends.pdf" (Figure showing the marginal posterior distribution of pre-GLOF lake area for every region in 1990 and 2023, distinguished by the two major dam types)
+- ""drainage_ratio_plot.pdf" (Two-panel figure showing the difference in lake area due to the GLOF [in km²], and the drainage ratio [in %] with time)

 ---